ruipin/fvtt-lib-wrapper/README.md

     - Use if your wrapper will *never* call the next function in the chain.
 This type has the lowest priority, and will always be called last.
     - If another module already has an `OVERRIDE` wrapper registered to the same method:
-        - If the GM has explicitly given your module priority over the existing one, your wrapper will take over.
+        - If the GM has explicitly given your module priority over the existing one, libWrapper will trigger a `libWrapper.OverrideLost` hook, and your wrapper will take over.
         - Otherwise, libWrapper will throw a `libWrapper.AlreadyOverriddenError` exception.
 This exception can be caught by your module in order to fail gracefully and activate fallback code.

 If using `WRAPPER` or `MIXED`, the first parameter passed to your wrapper will be the next wrapper in the wrapper chain, which you can use to continue the call.